TheArjunAgarwal/sem3-notes/agth.typ

   The odds in a mixed nash equilibrium are rational.
 ]

-== Mixed Nash Equilibriium in 2 Player Games
+== Mixed Nash Equilibrium in 2 Player Games
 $N = {1,2}, S_1 = [n], S_2 = [m]$ with payoff matrices $R,C$.

 Characterization of MNE is